raziehyria/Sorting-and-Searching/README.md

 # Sorting-and-Searching
-Linear, binary search + selection, insertion, bubble and merge sort on randomly generayed 50k or 10k long, integer holding lists + time analysis
+Linear, binary search and selection, insertion, bubble and merge sort on randomly generayed 50k or 10k long, integer holding lists with a time analysis

 CMPSC-462 –Data Structures and Algorithms
+PSU Abingtong
 PROJECT-2

 # Goal